 1. When is the best time to climb?

 The recommended period to climb Xueshan is during the dry season from October to December.
 From late December to March, the mountain will be heavily clad in snow and crampons would be needed for the ascent.
+For January and February climb, we recommend 3D2N trekking itinerary.
 Another good time to climb is during late spring from May to early June when the mountain is blooming with beautiful wild flowers but is also the plum rain season with occasional light showers.
 July to September is the typhoon season which contributes to occasional landslides and slippery trails.

 2. How does the permit system work?